navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 One caveat:
 This lower bound is dependent on how well the distribution q is able to approximate the true planning distribution.
 Better the approximation, tighter the lower bound.

+### How do we calculate the lower bound ?
+We can sample from the system dynamics (assuming it is available) and the source distribution and estimate the gradients of the lower bound of Mutual Information using Monte Carlo Sampling and the reparameterization trick. ([Simple explanation of the reparameterization trick](https://medium.com/@llionj/the-reparameterization-trick-4ff30fe92954))

+### Exploiting the reward (or the Empowerment)
+The estimation of the empowerment enables us to efficiently learn the source distribution, w.
+The main goal of this training is not to lean a policy but to learn to estimate empowerment of a particular state.
+Empowerment can be perceived as the unsupervised value of a state, it can be used to train agents that proceed towards empowering states.
+The reward in the reinforcement learning setting is then the negative empowerment value.

+### Enough of maths.
+Practical Approach.
+Have 3 networks-
+1. Forward Dynamics Model that takes in the current state and the action and predicts the next state.
+2. The Policy Network, pi, that takes in the current state and predicts the action.
+3. The Source network, w, that takes in the current state and predicts the action (this is used for the calculation of the empowerment of a state).
+4. The Planning Network, q, that takes in the current and the next state and predicts the action (this is similar to the inverse dynamics model in [Curiosity is all you need](https://navneet-nmk.github.io/2018-08-10-first-post/))